pbberlin/promise-and-async/README.md

     const fnc1 = () => Promise.all(  [p1, p2, p3]  );
     const vals = await fnc1();  // instead of .Then(...)
     console.log({ vals })

     // await works without a wrapping async () => {}
     // maybe https://stackoverflow.com/questions/51525234

 }

 ```

-* Return value order will be in order of the Promises passed

-* Regardless of completion order